-- b.
-Information disclosed to a facilitator concerns any of the following and the facilitator has first contacted the EAP Program Coordinator. - i. an unexplained, unusual or suspicious death - ii. a case of suspected child neglect or abuse - iii. a threat to one's own life or safety, or that of another - iv. a report of committing, having committed, or threat to commit a serious crime. (serious comes from EAP). - v. a threat to public health or safety - vi. a report or information required to be reported by police per s.s.
-968.075 (WI Domestic Abuse Law) - vii. under extraordinary circumstances, an employee is believed to be an imminent threat to the safety of themselves or others. - 3.
-It will be the option of the employee to accept or reject referral for diagnosis or professional treatment.
-The department encourages employees to seek help on their own initiative. - 4.
-The fact that an employee accepts, rejects, or fails to respond to treatment for alcoholism, drug dependency or personal behavioral/medical problems will not diminish the employee's responsibility to meet required job performance standards. - 5.
-Implementation of this policy will not require, nor result in, any special regulations, privileges or exemptions from administrative practices applicable to job performance requirements, nor, shall there be an inconsistency with labor agreements. - 6.
-Supervisory referral to this program should be based on unacceptable job performance. - 7.
-Management and supervisory personnel will follow procedures which assure employees that job security or promotional opportunities will not be jeopardized by a request and/or referral for diagnosis and treatment.
+- 1. It will be the option of the employee to accept or reject referral for diagnosis or professional treatment.
+The department encourages employees to seek help on their own initiative. - 2.
+The fact that an employee accepts, rejects, or fails to respond to treatment for alcoholism, drug dependency or personal behavioral/medical problems will not diminish the employee's responsibility to meet required job performance standards. - 3.
+Implementation of this policy will not require, nor result in, any special regulations, privileges or exemptions from administrative practices applicable to job performance requirements, nor, shall there be an inconsistency with labor agreements.

+4. Management and supervisory personnel will follow procedures which assure employees that job security or promotional opportunities will not be jeopardized by a request and/or referral for diagnosis and treatment.